Perfect Fourth of July in Ohio By

 The Fourth of July isn't all about fireworks and flags though.
 It's really about celebrating America, and what better way to do that than to attend a classic car show in the country that invented them.
 With live music and food vendors, any car lover will want to spend their whole day here.

 The Americana Festival started in 1972 as a sidewalk sale promoted by the city's downtown merchant, but it's grown to a massive festival with attendance at more than 85,000 people.
-With “Food Truck Alley” bringing all your favorite foods, there's more reason to stick around than just the Americana music.
+This event includes a 5K run, parade, street fair, and of course, fireworks!

 The Grindstone Festival is an extravaganza of rides and games.
 You can take a trip out to Coe Lake and enjoy the water in a paddle boat or with inflatables.
 Grab some grub at one of the local food trucks, and top the night off with an incredible firework display!

 Home Days on the Green is one of the most unique Fourth of July celebrations you're likely to ever find.
 With a game garden, beer garden, carnival rides, line dancing, a tractor pull, and even a casino, Home Days on the Green has something for people of all ages to enjoy!